 Notice that the conclusion of these theorems is an upper bound on Q[L] that holds simultaneously for all distributions Q over weights, with high probability (over samples).
 In particular, the bounds allow to choose a distribution $Q_S$ in a data-dependent manner, which is why they are usually called 'posterior' distributions in the PAC-Bayesian literature.
+However, these distributions should not be confused with Bayesian posteriors.
+Note that in the frequentist PAC-Bayes learning approach, what is called 'prior' is a reference distribution, and what is called 'posterior' is an unrestricted distribution, in the sense that there is no likelihood-type factor connecting these two distributions.

-These theorems could be re-written directly in terms of the data-dependent distributions $Q_S$ represented as stochastic kernels (as done by Rivasplata et al. (2019a)).
+These theorems could be re-written directly in terms of the data-dependent distributions $Q_S$ represented as stochastic kernels, as done by Rivasplata et al. (2020).
 Below in Section 5 we discuss training objectives derived from these bounds.
-Notice that there are many other PAC-Bayes bounds available in the literature (the usual ones are by McAllester (1999), Langford and Seeger (2001), Catoni (2007); but see also McAllester (2003), Keshet et al. (2011), the mini tutorial of van Erven (2014) and the primer of Guedj (2019)).
-Each such bound readily leads to a training objective by replicating the procedure described below.
+Notice that there are many other PAC-Bayes bounds available in the literature; the usual ones are by McAllester (1999), Langford and Seeger (2001), Catoni (2007); but see also McAllester (2003), Keshet et al. (2011), the mini tutorial of van Erven (2014) and the primer of Guedj (2019).
+Each such bound readily leads to a training objective by replicating our procedure.